Dr GM Preston

 and other pseudomonads are adapted for growth in plant tissues.
 We are particularly interested in understanding how successful plant pathogens, such as P. syringae

-, manipulate plant metabolism to create a favourable environment for pathogen growth, and in understanding the role of environmental factors, such as soil nutrients, in modifying plant metabolism and disease susceptibility.
+, manipulate plant metabolism to create a favourable environment for pathogen growth, and in understanding the role of environmental factors, such as mineral nutrients, in modifying plant metabolism and disease susceptibility.

 models of the structure and evolution of metabolic networks in Pseudomonas,